KillerCodeMonkey/ngx-quill/README.md

 ```
 - customToolbarPosition - if you are working with a custom toolbar you can switch the position :). - default: `top`, possible values `top`, `bottom`
 - debug - set log level `warn`, `error`, `log` or `false` to deactivate logging, default: `warn`
-- trackChanges - check if only `user` (quill source user) or `all` change should be trigger model update, default `user`
+- trackChanges - check if only `user` (quill source user) or `all` change should be trigger model update, default `user`.
+Using `all` is not recommended, it cause some unexpected sideeffects.

 [Full Quill Toolbar HTML](https://github.com/quilljs/quill/blob/f75ff2973f068c3db44f949915eb8a74faf162a8/docs/_includes/full-toolbar.html)

 ## Global Config

-It is possible to set custom default modules (toolbar and syntax) with the import of the `QuillModule`.
+It is possible to set custom default modules and Quill config options with the import of the `QuillModule`.

 ```
 @NgModule({